Paras-245/notes/dsa with cpp/9_Intro to Array.md

-it is a data type in which we can store multiple items of same datatype into a single value and
+it is a data type in which we can store multiple items of same datatype into a single value and in contigous memory location